Nowhere to Run (song): History

 Holland–Dozier–Holland and the Funk Brothers band gave the song a large, hard-driving instrumentation sound similar to the sound of Martha and the Vandellas' prior hit "Dancing in the Street" with snow chains used as percussion alongside the tambourine and drums.

+A performance of the song, filmed at a Mustang assembly line at the Ford River Rouge Plant in Detroit, opened the June 28, 1965 CBS-TV special Murray The K – It's What's Happening, Baby.

 Billboard described the song as a "good dance beat piece of material which features a gospel piano and a wailin' vocal."
 Cash Box described it as "a hard-driving, fast-moving, raunchy bluesy stomper with a contagious teen-oriented, danceable beat."
 Record World said it features "a strong, strong beat and wailing by all the girls in concert."

 Included on their 1965 third album, Dance Party, "Nowhere to Run" hit number eight on the Billboard Pop Singles chart, and number five on the Billboard R&B Singles chart.
 It also charted on the UK singles chart peaking at number twenty-six on the chart.
 The single release was backed with "Motoring".

 This version was ranked #358 on Rolling Stone's list of The 500 Greatest Songs of All Time in 2004 and #367 in 2010.